10 medication allergies FAQs

 What is a drug side effect?

-Side effects are a drug's undesired effect; however, during the development of certain drugs these unexpected reactions can, on occasion, prove to be effective in the treatment of other conditions, different to the one originally being investigated.
+Side effects are a drug's undesired effect – they are also known as 'adverse events'.
+However, during the development of certain drugs these unexpected reactions can, on occasion, prove to be effective in the treatment of other conditions, different to the one originally being investigated.

 Are side effects dangerous?

-The side effects of some medicines can be serious as all drugs are chemicals with a potential for producing serious, toxic reactions.
+The side effects of some drugs can be serious as all drugs are chemicals with a potential for producing severe, toxic reactions.
 People are genetically different and, as a result, their responses to drugs differ.

-The Medicines and Healthcare products Regulatory Agency (MHRA) states if a side effect is described as 'very common' it means that more than one in 10 people taking the medicine are likely to have the side effect.
+The Medicines and Healthcare products Regulatory Agency (MHRA) states if a side effect is described as 'very common' it means that more than one in 10 people taking the medications are likely to experience the side effect.

 Can side effects affect the whole body?